ksmin23/my-aws-cdk-examples/glue/streaming-etl/kafka-to-iceberg/README.md

               --resource '{ "Table": {"DatabaseName": "iceberg_demo_db", "TableWildcard": {}} }'
       </pre>

-9. Make sure the glue job to access the Iceberg table in the Glue Catalog database
+10. Make sure the glue job to access the Iceberg table in the Glue Catalog database

-   Wec can get permissions by running the following command:
+   We can get permissions by running the following command:
    <pre>
    (.venv) $ aws lakeformation list-permissions | jq -r '.PrincipalResourcePermissions[] | select(.Principal.DataLakePrincipalIdentifier | endswith(":role/GlueStreamingJobRole-MSK2Iceberg"))'
    </pre>
-   Also, we can grant the glue job to required permissions by running the following command:
+   If not found, we need manually to grant the glue job to required permissions by running the following command:
    <pre>
    (.venv) $ aws lakeformation grant-permissions \
                --principal DataLakePrincipalIdentifier=arn:aws:iam::<i>{account-id}</i>:role/<i>GlueStreamingJobRole-MSK2Iceberg</i> \